"All the King's Horses, His women and men with the King put broken children together again."

 All The King's Horses Children's Ranch

 Ana's book: From Invisible is free for the asking.
-Click HERE to request a copy.
+Click HERE for book summary

 The vision for All the King’s Horses Children’s Ranch began in Transkei (pronounced Tran-sky), South Africa.
 In November 1998, after almost a year’s mission in the village of Willowvale, Ana Lucore sought the Lord for His leading as to what her future held.
 As she meditated at her window, she realized what a comfort the mission station’s animals had been when she had first arrived there.
 They had been familiar friends in an unfamiliar land and an unfamiliar culture.